Nesegreven/RPGHeroesgame/README.md

 Make sure to select the appropriate version based on your needs and licensing requirements.
 All versions will be capable of building and running this project.

+## Unit Tests

+This project includes a comprehensive suite of unit tests to ensure the correct functionality of all components.
+The tests are written using xUnit, a popular testing framework for .NET applications.

+### Test Coverage

+Our unit tests cover the following areas:

+1. Hero Creation: Verifies that heroes are created with correct initial attributes.
+2. Level Up Mechanics: Ensures that hero attributes increase correctly when leveling up.
+3. Equipment System: Tests equipping and unequipping weapons and armor, including invalid scenarios.
+4. Attribute Calculations: Checks that total attributes are calculated correctly with various equipment combinations.
+5. Damage Calculations: Verifies that hero damage is calculated correctly based on attributes and equipment.
+6. Display Functionality: Ensures that the hero's display string contains all necessary information.

 ## Demo

+The project is primarily meant to be "run" by using the test to ensure functionality.
+However there a demo is provided which will display potential usage and console output

 The `EquipItemsDemo` class provides a demonstration of the system's functionality.
 You can run it from the `Main` method in the `Program` class: